jacksonjude/USA-Election-Map/README.md

 ## Development

-Running a fork locally is simple since this code only uses the base HTML/CSS/JS stack (+ JQuery & chart.js, which are included locally).
+Running a fork locally is simple since this code only uses the base HTML/CSS/JS stack.
 Just clone the repo and open index.html to run.

 Since the site uses separate svg files for the map, Chrome and Safari might prevent them from loading over the file protocol due to CORS restrictions (this is a well known issue: see [more info](https://stackoverflow.com/a/8456586/) and [solution](https://stackoverflow.com/a/13262673/)).
 - Fixing this CORS issue on Safari is fairly simple: go to Develop > Disable Cross-Origin Restrictions.